arisesinmight/docker-project-74/README.md

 [![push](https://github.com/arisesinmight/docker-project-74/actions/workflows/push.yml/badge.svg)](https://github.com/arisesinmight/docker-project-74/actions/workflows/push.yml)

 This is dockerised [JS Fastify Blog](https://github.com/hexlet-components/js-fastify-blog)
- - it supports PostgreSQL database wich variables will be automatically fetched from .env as you fill them following the .env.example
+ - it supports PostgreSQL in producttion and SQLite in development.
  - it supports Caddy reverse proxy with HTTPS protocol.
  - locally available via "make up" on localhost:8080
  - Tests and puplishing to dockerhub are integrated in github action on push so the image is always up to date.